japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 = [[DriverEndpoint]] DriverEndpoint
 :navtitle: CoarseGrainedSchedulerBackend RPC Endpoint

-DriverEndpoint is a xref:rpc:RpcEndpoint.adoc#ThreadSafeRpcEndpoint[ThreadSafeRpcEndpoint] that acts as a <<messages, message handler>> for xref:scheduler:CoarseGrainedSchedulerBackend.adoc[CoarseGrainedSchedulerBackend] to communicate with xref:executor:CoarseGrainedExecutorBackend.adoc[].
+DriverEndpoint is a rpc:RpcEndpoint.md#ThreadSafeRpcEndpoint[ThreadSafeRpcEndpoint] that acts as a <<messages, message handler>> for scheduler:CoarseGrainedSchedulerBackend.md[CoarseGrainedSchedulerBackend] to communicate with executor:CoarseGrainedExecutorBackend.md[].

 .CoarseGrainedSchedulerBackend uses DriverEndpoint for communication with CoarseGrainedExecutorBackend image::CoarseGrainedSchedulerBackend-DriverEndpoint-CoarseGrainedExecutorBackend.png[align="center"]

-DriverEndpoint <<creating-instance, is created>> when `CoarseGrainedSchedulerBackend` xref:scheduler:CoarseGrainedSchedulerBackend.adoc#starts[starts].
+DriverEndpoint <<creating-instance, is created>> when `CoarseGrainedSchedulerBackend` scheduler:CoarseGrainedSchedulerBackend.md#starts[starts].

-DriverEndpoint uses xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap] internal registry of all the xref:executor:CoarseGrainedExecutorBackend.adoc#onStart[executors that registered with the driver].
+DriverEndpoint uses scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap] internal registry of all the executor:CoarseGrainedExecutorBackend.md#onStart[executors that registered with the driver].
 An executor sends a <<RegisterExecutor, RegisterExecutor>> message to inform that it wants to register.

 .Executor registration (RegisterExecutor RPC message flow) image::CoarseGrainedSchedulerBackend-RegisterExecutor-event.png[align="center"]

-DriverEndpoint uses a <<reviveThread, single thread executor>> called *driver-revive-thread* to <<makeOffers, make executor resource offers (for launching tasks)>> (by emitting <<ReviveOffers, ReviveOffers>> message every xref:scheduler:CoarseGrainedSchedulerBackend.adoc#spark.scheduler.revive.interval[spark.scheduler.revive.interval]).
+DriverEndpoint uses a <<reviveThread, single thread executor>> called *driver-revive-thread* to <<makeOffers, make executor resource offers (for launching tasks)>> (by emitting <<ReviveOffers, ReviveOffers>> message every scheduler:CoarseGrainedSchedulerBackend.md#spark.scheduler.revive.interval[spark.scheduler.revive.interval]).

 [[messages]]
 .CoarseGrainedClusterMessages and Their Handlers (in alphabetical order)